Photospheric Imprints of Coronal Electric Currents, I. Magnetic Structure Near Polarity Inversion Lines: Introduction

 \section{Introduction}

 Despite decades of study, the physical processes that generate solar flares and coronal mass ejections (CMEs) are not fully understood.
 A core concept, referred to as the storage-and-release paradigm, is that these events are powered by the release of magnetic energy stored in coronal electric currents; see, e.g., the discussion of ``storage models'' by \citet{Forbes2000}.
 Accordingly, electric currents flowing through the solar corona play key roles in determining when and where these magnetically-driven events occur.
-Indeed, if a coronal magnetic field lacked currents (and was thus curl-free by Amp\`ere's law, $\mu_0 \jvec = \nabla \times \bvec$), then we expect flares and CMEs would not occur.
+Indeed, if a coronal magnetic field lacked currents (and was thus curl-free by Amp\`ere's law, $\mu_0 \jvec = \nablavec \times \bvec$), then we expect that field would not produce flares or CMEs.
 Because a curl-free vector field can be represented as the gradient of a scalar potential, a current-free magnetic field is often referred to as ``potential,'' and current-carrying fields are often called ``non-potential.''